Wendy Williams Breaks Into Tears While Talking About Life After Divorce

-Wendy Williams is staring over.
+Wendy Williams is starting over.
 The talk show host broke into tears this week as she talked about her fresh start in front of the cameras.

 According to Pop Culture, Wendy Williams opened up about her new single life during the live taping of her show on Thursday, May 16.